binlmmhc/checkwindowosversion/README.md

 # checkwindowosversion
-check windows version, and judge the windows bits
+1、check windows version, and judge the windows bits
+note: this project was created by VS2017 Pro